Platform Integration Concepts

 - Currency providers create balances associated with cardholders

-- Approval is based on balance sufficiency
+- For payment currencies, approval is based on balance sufficiency

 Operations Accounts

 Payment gateways and currency providers are associated with operations accounts on the mCards platform.
+These accounts support settlement, funds movement, and platform-level financial integrity.

 Embedded Partner Web Applications

-mCards provides two environments for API integrations.
+mCards provides two environments for API integrations:

 Sandbox (UAT)